 Employee turnover would cost this organization $840,000 every year.

-Modern performance management systems (like ours!) have proven to reduce turnover significantly at low-cost.
+A modern performance management solution (like ours!) has proven to reduce turnover significantly at low-cost.
 If we assume that modern systems reduce turnover rate by 2% points, from 15% to 13%, in the previous scenario, we are looking at $112,000 saved every year.
-It's an extremely high-return investment.
+It’s an extremely high-return investment.

 Last, but not least, employees’ lost productivity.
 Employee productivity is not easy to calculate or analyze due to the complexities of businesses and people.
 At the simplest level, I think about performance management’s impact on productivity in two ways:

 - Employees are more/less engaged and motivated (“I feel good because someone recognized my work.
 I am going to work harder and/or be more engaged!”).

 - Employees learn new skills from to be more effective in their roles (“My manager provided me with great feedback on how I can present better.
 I am going to apply these lessons next time”).